runestowasser-prog/LearningTheater/README.md

 Unlike traditional tools, Learning Theater gives you full control over what data is saved and when.

-### **🚀 Example Workflow**
+---

+## 🚀 Example Workflow

-Create Actors in the editor or via code inside Build()
+1. Create your scene and Actors in the editor or directly via the `Build()` function.

-Define Triggers to handle interactivity
+2. Define Triggers to handle interactivity.

-Add animations via the GSAP timeline editor
+3. Add animations using the **GSAP timeline editor**.

-Connect to an LMS via SCORM (optional)
+4. (Optional) Connect to an LMS via SCORM.

-Export your project as a standalone SCORM package or HTML module
+5. When finished, **save your work in the same folder** where Learning Theater is running.
+6. **Zip the folder contents** — this zipped folder **is your SCORM package**.

+Unlike traditional authoring tools, Learning Theater doesn’t use a separate export process.
+Everything happens in a single working directory, giving you **full control** over files, scripts, and SCORM data.

+---

+### 💻 Works 100% Offline

+Learning Theater is fully self-contained — no server or localhost setup required.
+You can open it directly from your filesystem (`file://`) and work locally without internet access.

+This design makes it ideal for:
+- Secure corporate or educational environments where local hosting is restricted
+- Rapid prototyping without setup overhead
+- Portable, folder-based project management

+Because everything lives in plain HTML, JS, and JSON files, you always know exactly what your project contains — and you can move, copy, or zip it freely without breaking anything.

+---

 ### **💡 Design Philosophy**